Contra Roosh V. on Evolution

 …if you intend to stick to the Darwinian theory, you simply have to say that, in the human case, most of the time, the struggle for life is going on below the surface of society: concealed by the veneer of unselfishness, considerateness, and so forth.

 Actually, the struggle is easy to see.
-It is going on every time you go to work or buy groceries or pay taxes.
+You can see it when you go to work, buy groceries or pay taxes.
 It is going on every time someone has a baby.
-It is going on with every barrel of oil we pump out of the ground and every acre of rainforest we cut down.
-The veneer is in your head: it is your self-deception that hides from you your own selfishness and violence, and the selfishness and violence of your society.
+It is going on with every barrel of oil that we pump out of the ground, and every acre of rainforest that we cut down.

 Darwinism and Freudianism are only variations on a common theme, and what that theme is.
 It is that such things as self-restraint, cooperation, and consideration for others are merely part of a thin disguise which society places over our selfish and non-moral animal nature.